Top 10 Most Famous Social Entrepreneurship in India

 The term social entrepreneurship is relatively new.
 Most people began to appreciate it just a few decades ago.
 However, we can trace its utilization throughout human history.
 There are so many entrepreneurs in history who formed social enterprises to eliminate social problems and bring change to society.

 Examples of these individuals include Vinoba Bhave who founded the Land Gift Movement in India.
 The second one is Florence Nightingale who founded the nursing school and developed modern nursing practices.
 The other personality on this list is Robert Owen who is the founder of the corporative movement.
 All these organizations and foundations were established in the 19th century before the use of the social entrepreneurship concept in management.

-Social Entrepreneurship in the Modern World
+Social Entrepreneurship In The Modern World

 Nowadays, the social entrepreneurship concept has been widely applied in different forms.
 A perfect example is Yunus, Ashoka who established the Grameen Bank.
-The others are Bill Drayton for the Innovators for the public, Youth United by Jyotindra Nath, Ramakrishna and Smita Ram with Rand De, Roozi.com by Nicl Reder, SKS Microfinance Vikram Akula, Norma La Rosa, and Brent Freeman has popularized this term.
+The others are Bill Drayton for the Innovators for the Public, Youth United by Jyotindra Nath, Ramakrishna and Smita Ram with Rand De, Roozi.com by Nicl Reder, SKS Microfinance Vikram Akula, Norma La Rosa, and Brent Freeman has popularized this term.

-Currently, the concept of social entrepreneurship is now a separate branch in the managerial courses.
+Currently, the concept of social entrepreneurship is a separate branch in the managerial courses.
 Most youths are willing to volunteer their services and even brilliant ideas to use social entrepreneurship in India to bring social change.
-We have so many renowned social entrepreneurs that have made significant contributions to society.
+We have so many renowned social entrepreneurs who have made significant contributions to society.

-Examples of Social Entrepreneurship Around the World
+Examples Of Social Entrepreneurship Around The World

 This is the manager and founder of Grameen Bank.
 He is a contemporary social entrepreneur who received the Nobel Peace Prize in 2006 for his venture.
 His venture has been growing exponentially and benefiting so many people in society.